ppj/ppj.github.io/source/_posts/2014-08-19-before_developing-my-first-object-oriented-application-notes-to-self.markdown

 These are generic notes made when i learnt the basics of Object Oriented programming using Ruby.

-That's just some text to test the footnote extension of redcarpet.[^1]

 <!-- more -->

 - Modules can reference public instance methods of the class, for e.g.